-As of October 13, 2017, we had (i) 625,776 outstanding shares of common stock, (ii) outstanding options to acquire 36,874 shares of our common stock, (iii) 328 outstanding restricted stock units and (iv) outstanding warrants to purchase 496,636 shares of our common stock.
+As of October 31, 2017, we had (i) 625,791 outstanding shares of common stock, (ii) outstanding options to acquire 36,868 shares of our common stock, (iii) 297 outstanding restricted stock units and (iv) outstanding warrants to purchase 496,468 shares of our common stock.

-The following description summarizes the most important terms of our capital stock.
+The following description summarizes the most important terms of our capital stock other than the underlying securities.
 Because it is only a summary, it does not contain all the information that may be important to you.
 For a complete description you should refer to our certificate of incorporation and bylaws, copies of which have been incorporated by reference herein, and to the applicable provisions of the Delaware General Corporation Law.

-Common Stock
+Discription of Our Common Stock